maxxiimo/the-front-end-manifesto/visual-design-for-the-nondesigner.md

 ...and states that now, this is how he always begins a project.
 He then goes on to describe that he starts with body text, which gives tone for a piece, then moves on to markers like headers, that give it personality and character.
 Food for thought.

+The article, "[A Brief Primer on Typeface Selection][Brief Primer]" echoes the same idea:

+> Read your content to determine the mood it conveys.
+Describe this mood using a list of adjectives.
+Find typefaces that you feel are accurately described by these adjectives.
+Essentially, you want to ensure that your typeface conveys the appropriate feeling.

+What adjectives describe View Thought?
+To start, let's revisit our storyline:

+> We are a great website design, development and user experience shop.
+We have tons of experience, have worked with a bunch of different clients who are all happy with our work, and we really care about what we do.
+We specialize in Ruby on Rails, and we pay special attention to what your users will see.
+You should hire us! ...or give us a call and learn more.

+That is our message, and here are some adjectives that help communicate the mood and qualities of the message we're trying to convey:

+1. Clean
+2. Reliable
+3. Artistic
+4. Appealing
+5. Youthful
+6. Competent
+7. Knowledgeable
+8. Trustworthy
+9. Cutting Edge
+10. Innovative
+11. Fun
+12. Steadfast

-Speaking of Jason Santa Maria, in another presentation called [On Web Typography][] he gives advice on picking typefaces.
+A final note on selecting typefaces, Jason Santa Maria in a presentation called [On Web Typography][] gives advice on picking typefaces.
 Besides being a master on the subject, his recommendations (starting at 31:45) are excellent.
 You can find them transcribed in [Appendix 10][Appendix 10-2].

 ### Font Size